ACORNS TO OAKS: YOUTH ENVIRONMENTAL EDUCATION PROGRAM

 It's only a 15-minute drive, but as students step off the bus and begin hiking toward the coast live oak woodland, their classroom becomes wild.
 "Look!
 That's the woodpecker that eats acorns," one of the kids calls out.
 Another points out a squirrel disappearing on the hillside.
 They find deer tracks, coyote scat, white sage, and experiment with the incredible sticking power of a cocklebur.
 All of them are having experiences in nature that are new and indelible.
 It's these moments that help them understand why they are learning about oak ecology, gathering acorns, and helping with woodland restoration.
 They discover that everything is connected and wild places matter.

-It is because of partners and supporters like you, that we look forward to a fifth year of Acorns to Oaks teaching high school, middle school, and elementary students.
+It is because of partners and supporters like you, that we look forward to an eighth year of providing Acorns to Oaks to our local students.

 "It is good leaving society and to be back in nature." ~Oskar.